Can I access Academic Resource Center services remotely?

 How can the ARC help me if I am in a different time zone?

-To accommodate students in various time zones, an ARC Academic Coach will be available for appointments Monday through Wednesday from 9:00 a.m. to 9:00 p.m.
-Eastern Daylight Saving Time and on Sundays from 1:00 p.m. to 9:00 p.m.
-Eastern Daylight Saving Time.
-Workshops, power hours, and accountability groups are also happening in the evenings and on Sundays.
+To accommodate students in various time zones, there are academic coaching appointments on select days from 7:00 a.m. to 6:00 p.m.
+Eastern Time.
+Academic coaches are also available on Sundays from 1:00 p.m. to 9:00 p.m.
+Eastern Time.
+Workshops, accountability hours, and accountability groups are also happening at a range of times.
 Peer tutoring is available at a wide range of times, because our peer tutors are now working from remote locations across the globe.

 What can an Academic Coach help me with over Zoom?

 Everything an Academic Coach can help with in person!
 That includes assistance with time management, planning, organization, self-regulation, and study skills.
-We can share screens when helpful to discuss an online calendar, study plan, etc. When studying online, you might find that you need more assistance with self-regulation and time management than you need when you have the structure of being on campus.
+We can share screens when helpful to discuss an online calendar, study plan, etc. When studying online, you might find that you need more assistance with self-regulation and time management than you need when you have the structure of going to classes in person.
 We are here to help you with this unusual situation and everything we would help you with in person.

 I am having a hard time holding myself accountable at home, can the ARC help?

-All of us need some outside structure to stay on track, and right now you may need to create some new structures to replace those you had on campus.
+All of us need some outside structure to stay on track, and right now you may need to create some new structures to replace those you had when you were attending classes in person.
 We can help!
-Check out the ARC Workshops calendar and look for Accountability Groups, Power Hours, and Motivation Stations.
+Check out the ARC Workshops calendar and look for Accountability Groups and Accountability Hours.
 These are opportunities to share your study commitments with other students and to hold one another accountable.
 It can be very helpful to connect to others, find commonality, and commit to a plan.
+We also encourage you to use the structures built into your courses (e.g., sections, office hours, question centers) and to reach out to course staff to ask if they are organizing study groups.

 I don't understand how to use Zoom for learning; can the ARC help?

-Yes.
+Yes!
 If you want to do a practice Zoom session with an Academic Coach, they would be happy to Zoom with you and review some of its features.
 You can schedule an appointment through the Academic Coaching webpage under Services.
 The ARC has also put together materials to help students use Zoom for learning.
-Check the Tips and Tools page on the ARC website and the ARC Canvas site, or sign up for our mailing list so you can be notified as new tools and workshops come online.
+Check the Tips and Tools page on the ARC website and the ARC Canvas site.

 I don't know where to begin.
 How do I make a schedule at home?